 Colorado veterinarians and livestock owners should contact the state of destination when moving livestock interstate to ensure that all import requirements are met.
 States may impose certain restrictions for horses and livestock coming from VSV affected states.
 Visit this website for a list of contact information for all state veterinarians’ offices.

-If the destination state requires you to certify that the livestock do not originate within a specified distance of a VSV-quarantined premises (for example a 10 mile circle), call our office at 303-869-9130.
+If the destination state requires you to certify that the livestock do not originate within a specified distance of a VSV-quarantined premises (for example a 10 mile circle), call the state vet’s office at 303-869-9130.
 One of our staff can map the location of your client and the location of the nearest quarantine so you can ensure they meet the destination state requirements.

 Vesicular Stomatitis Virus Background

 Vesicular Stomatitis is a viral disease that primarily affects horses and cattle and occasionally swine, sheep, goats, llamas, and alpacas.
-The transmission of VSV is not completely understood, but includes insect vectors such as black flies, sand flies, and biting midges.
+The transmission of VSV is not completely understood, but includes insect vectors such as black flies, sand flies, and biting midges as well as through horse to horse by contact with saliva or fluid from ruptured blisters.
 The incubation period ranges from 2-8 days.
 Clinical signs include vesicles, erosions, and sloughing of the skin on the muzzle, tongue, teats, and coronary bands.
 Often excessive salivation is the first sign of disease, along with a reluctance to eat or drink.
 Lameness and weight loss may follow.

 Humans may become infected when handling affected animals, but this is a rare event.
 To avoid human exposure, individuals should use personal protective measures when handling affected animals.